manu-4216/fcc-api-4-img-searcher/README.md

-##Image Search Abstraction Laye
+## Image Search Abstraction Layer

-Objective: Build a full stack JavaScript app that allows you to search for images and deploy it to Heroku
+Objective: Build a full stack JavaScript app that allows you to search for images and browse recent search queries, and then deploy it to Heroku

 **User Stories:**